Niagara Falls Canada: 2 Day Itinerary for First-Time Visitors

 Tickets to Niagara Attractions

-If you are planning to visit several of these Niagara attractions, you might want to consider one of the Niagara Parks passes.
+If you are planning to visit several of the Niagara attractions included in this itinerary, you might want to consider purchasing one of the Niagara Parks passes.

 Getting Around Niagara Falls